Customizing Graph Structure

 Custom Entity Types

-In addition to the default entity types, you can specify your own custom entity types.
+In addition to the default entity types, you may specify your own custom entity types.
 You need to provide a description of the type and a description for each of the fields.
-Note that the syntax for this is different for each language:
+The syntax for this is different for each language.

-When creating custom entity types, avoid using the following attribute names (including in Go struct tags), as they conflict with default node attributes: uuid
+When creating custom entity types, you may not use the following attribute names (including in Go struct tags), as they conflict with default node attributes: uuid

 , name